3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d03/instructor_notes/angular_directives_and_nested_controllers.md

 <br>

-Now, let's start filling out the view with this data; head over to `index.html`.
+Now, let's start filling out the view with this data.
+Head over to `index.html`:

 ```html
 <body>